GoogleCloudPlatform/cluster-toolkit/frontend/docs/admin_guide.md

 - Status 'n' – Cluster is being newly configured by user.
 At this stage, a new cluster is being set up by an administrator.
 Only a database record exists, and no cloud resource has been created yet.
 User is free to edit this cluster: rename it, re-configure its associated network and storage components, and add authorized users.
 Click *Start* from the cluster detail page to actually provision the cluster on GCP.
 - Status 'c' – Cluster is being created.
 This is a state when the backend Terraform scripts is being invoked to commission the cloud resources for the Cluster.
 This transient stage typically lasts for a few minutes.
 - Status 'i' – Cluster is being initialised.
 This is a state when the cluster hardware is already online, and Ansible playbooks are being executed to install and configure the software environment of the Slurm controller and login nodes.
-This transient stage can last for up to 10 more minutes.
+This transient stage can last for up to 15 minutes.
 - Status 'r' – Cluster is ready for jobs.
 The cluster is now ready to use.
 Applications can be installed and jobs can run on it.
 A Slurm job scheduler is running on the controller node to orchestrate job activities.
 - Status 't' – Cluster is terminating.
 This is a transient state after Terraform is being invoked to destroy the cluster.
 This stage can take a few minutes when Terraform is working with the cloud platform to decommission cloud resources.
 - Status 'd’ – Cluster has been destroyed.
 When destroyed, a cluster cannot be brought back online.
 Only the relevant database record remains for information archival purposes.